 Platform: Windows, PlayStation 3, Xbox 360, Android, iOS

-While there are few Lego-themed Star Wars titles available on the market, the one that catches my eye the most is Lego Star Wars: The Complete Saga.
+Among all the Lego-based Star Wars games the one I like the most is Lego Star Wars: The Complete Saga.
 The reason is simple; it combines two popular games LEGO Star Wars and LEGO Star Wars II together, creating an ideal gaming package.

 8. Battlefront II